When to introduce a pacifier: tips and tricks

 • Baby is gaining weight appropriately

-What does this mean for breastfeeding families?
-Pacifiers are not inherently “bad” and can be introduced from birth, even for breastfed babies.
 It is important to use the pacifier appropriately - pacifiers should never be used to “hold off” a hungry baby in order to schedule feedings.
 Pacifiers can help soothe a fussy (yet full) baby, at the onset of sleep, while riding in the car, and during medical visits.
-It may also help soothe if you chose to start sleep training (like the Ferber method or Cry-it-out method).
+It may also help soothe if you chose to start sleep training (like the or ).

 Sometimes, babies will struggle to take the pacifier at first.
 It is not uncommon for babies to spit out or drop the pacifier when initially introduced to the pacifier.
 Don’t be discouraged if this happens, especially if your baby is still a newborn and hasn’t had much time to develop stronger oral motor muscles.
 Patience and practice will pave the way for success with getting your baby to take a pacifier.